brian-team/brian2/docs_sphinx/user/devices.rst

 After a simulation has been run (using the ``run_project`` keyword in the `Device.build` call), state variables and monitored variables can be accessed using standard syntax, with a few exceptions (e.g. string expressions for indexing).

+3. Multi-threading with OpenMP

+When using the C++ standalone mode, you have the opportunity to turn on multi-threading, if your C++ compiler is compatible with
+OpenMP.
+By default, this option is turned off and only one thread is used.
+However, by changing the preferences of the codegen.cpp_standalone object, you can turn it on.
+To do so, just add the following line in your python script:

+    brian_prefs.codegen.cpp_standalone.openmp_threads = XX

+XX should be a positive value representing the number of threads that will be used during the simulation.
+Note that the speedup will strongly depend on the network, so there is no guarantee that the speedup will be linear as a function of the number of threads.
+However, this is working fine for networks with not too small timestep (dt > 0.1ms), and results do not depend on the number of threads used in the simulation.